gregoryyy/ragster/README.md

 - Provide a foundation for deep research workflows — modeling research strategy as an ontology and enabling modular reuse, audit trails, and cross-source validation.

+- One moonshot STeams: This moves away from the LLM at the center but handle human interaction with a team of different agents (one being LLM).
+STeams is based on more generic flow for interaction between human, structured knowledge in databases, semantic knowledge in ontologies, and LLM implicit knowledge, orchestrated by a strategy.
+Query is answered with a balance of maximal precision and knowledge in the overal system (given confidence targets).

 Ragster’s architecture is intentionally open and layered, enabling future growth from a simple terminal-based assistant into a full-blown research agent with logic-aware planning and inference.

 See `TODO.md` for details and status of implementation.